fhunleth/nerves_ev3_example/README.md

 Here are the steps:

-  1. Edit `config/config.exs` and add your access point
+  1. Edit `config/config.exs` and add your access point and wifi driver
   2. `mix deps.get`
   3. `mix firmware`
   4. Connect a MicroSD card to your computer.